 ECON 471 ECONOMIC GROWTH (3-0-3)(F)(offered on demand).
 Examines the question, “Why are some countries so rich while other countries are so poor?”
 Theoretical and empirical investigation considering factors that affect living standards such as population growth, physical capital and human capital accumulation, the state of technology, geography and the availability of natural resources, and culture and governmental policies.
 PREREQ: ECON 201 and ECON 202.

 ECON 474 SUSTAINABILITY AND ECONOMIC POLICY (3-0-3)(S).
 Presents concepts, theories, data and empirical findings critical for analyzing sustainability problems and developing solutions in communities, cities, countries and regions.
 Explores how economics relates to the three pillars of sustainability: economic, social and environmental, emphasizing tradeoffs and synergies across the pillars.
 Following topics are covered: the meaning and history of sustainable development and the link between sustainability and well-being; sustainability indicators and metrics; natural resource (green) accounting; the valuation of biodiversity and ecosystem services; climate change; urbanization and sustainability; and business, international finance and sustainability.
-PREREQ: ECON 201 and ECON 202.
+PREREQ: ECON 202.

 ECON 493 ECONOMICS INTERNSHIP (V-V-V)(F,S,SU).
 Opportunity to apply economic principles in a business, nonprofit, government, or academic setting.
 (Pass/Fail.)
-PREREQ: Admission to COBE or Economics BA major or Economics Minor, ECON 303, ECON 305, BUSSTAT 207, and PERM/INST.
+PREREQ: Admission to COBE or Economics BA major or Economics Minor, ECON 303, ECON 305, BUSSTAT 207, and PERM/CHAIR.